Transport and Equilibrium in Non-Conservative Systems: The Approximate Functional

 \section{The Approximate Functional}

 In this section we will proceed to construct an approximate functional whose minimizers will explicitly yield a discretization of our equation.
 It should be emphasized that JKO--type functionals, even when summed up over all iterations, do not admit a meaningful $h$ tends to zero functional to be minimized -- these are dissipative systems.
-In this sense, all such functionals are finite $h$ ``approximate''.
+In this sense, all such functionals are finite $h$ ``approximates''. \b{An alternative approach to discretization (which may have applicability to the system studied here) is to construct regularized functionals, e.g., the so--called WED functional.
+Again in this case, while there is strictly speaking no limiting functional, the limit of the minimizers does correspond to a solution of the original system.
+See \cite{RSSS}, \cite{MO}, \cite{S} and references therein. }

 Here for motivational purposes it is worthwhile to understand the difference between our situation and the mass conserved case as treated in \cite{JKO}.
-In the latter, the \emph{exact} approximate functional (e.g., as displayed in Eq.(\ref{VFKIL})) was employed.
+In the latter, the \emph{exact} approximate functional (e.g., as displayed in Eq.~\eqref{VFKIL}) was employed.
 It was found that the minimizers were an approximate discretization converging to the relevant dynamics.
 To accomplish these ends, virtually all of the existing machinery of optimal transportation were deployed.
-This includes, but is not limited to: a well formulated and well studied underlying transportation problem, the coupled measure description for the Wasserstein distance, the pushforward formalism, a relation between the Wasserstein distance and variance, and, finally, the connection with the Brenier--Benamou description via transport fields.
+This includes, but is not limited to: A well formulated and well studied underlying transportation problem, the coupled measure description for the Wasserstein distance, the pushforward formalism, a relation between the Wasserstein distance and variance, and, finally, the connection with the Benamou--Brenier description via transport fields.

 The key difference here is that no such ancillary machinery has as of yet been developed for non--conservative problems.
-Indeed, \emph{all} we have is the Brenier--Benamou formalism -- which here defines the distance itself.
+Indeed, \emph{all} we have is the Benamou--Brenier formalism -- which here defines the distance itself.
 Thus, instead of deploying the exact approximate functional, we shall use an \emph{approximate} approximate functional whose \emph{exact} minimizers provide a discretization.
 The principle difficulty in our approach is that the discretization arrived at is not as viable as the discretization acquired in \cite{JKO} which (still only) approximated the minimizers.
 Hence, here, to obtain the $h$ tends to zero limiting dynamics, an arduous, albeit elementary analysis is required.
-However, these technicalities can be neatly quarantined and is the subject of Appendix A.
+However, these technicalities can be neatly quarantined and are the subject of Appendix A.